term7/RaspberryPi-USB-Privacy-Gadget/README.md

 * * *

-On February 21, 2025, Apple disabled its Advanced Data Protection (ADP) feature for UK customers, likely in response to a secretive UK government directive, konwn as a Technical Capability Notice, issued under the Investigatory Powers Act of 2016. ​Already on 7 February 2025, the [Washington Post](https://www.washingtonpost.com/technology/2025/02/07/apple-encryption-backdoor-uk/) reported on a leaked document that anticipated Apple's move.
+On February 21, 2025, Apple disabled its Advanced Data Protection (ADP) feature for UK customers, likely in response to a secretive UK government directive, known as a Technical Capability Notice, issued under the Investigatory Powers Act of 2016. ​Already on 7 February 2025, the [Washington Post](https://www.washingtonpost.com/technology/2025/02/07/apple-encryption-backdoor-uk/) reported on a leaked document that anticipated Apple's move.
 In compliance, Apple ceased offering ADP to new UK users and announced plans to disable it for existing users.
-This move likely is an attampt to protect Apple customers worldwide, since British surveillance authorities demand worldwide access to encrypted Apple backups.
+This move likely is an attempt to protect Apple customers worldwide, since British surveillance authorities demand worldwide access to encrypted Apple backups.

 This kind of surveillance order, even [Google](https://www.heise.de/en/news/Even-Google-cannot-deny-the-British-surveillance-order-10318847.html) can neither confirm nor deny, indicating that it received a similar Technical Capability Notice.